Courses Taught

 I teach with the conviction that philosophy helps my students make sense of their daily experiences and equips them to critically engage with and transform the world around them.
 To this end, I cultivate an open classroom with active, student-directed learning to foster critical thinking skills.
 My teaching is adapted to the varied learning styles of a broadly diverse student population so that students can approach the material in different ways according to their interests and learning styles.
 Lively and creative discussions among students are part of the regular fabric of my teaching and are the central joys of my teaching work.

-I am also prepared to teach Introductory Logic, Bioethics, Philosophy of Language, Philosophy of Art, a course on the philosophy and cognitive science of creative thought, and a comparative course on the question of emotion’s epistemic value which spans several philosophical traditions.
+I am also prepared to teach Bioethics, Philosophy of Language, Philosophy of Art, and a comparative course on the question of emotion’s epistemic value which spans several philosophical traditions.

 Syllabi for these courses, as well as for the courses listed above, are available upon request.